 Florida’s Birding & Photo Fest

 Are you a die-hard birder or a serious nature photographer?
-Or are you a wildlife enthusiast, point-and-shoot picture taker or ? especially ? an outdoors and nature lover?
+Or are you a wildlife enthusiast, point-and-shoot picture taker, or an outdoors and nature lover?
+You’ll love Florida’s Birding & Photo Fest.

 No matter whether you’ve taken long trips in search of avian species to add to your life list or you just enjoy hiking and listening to birds, you’re sure to enjoy Florida’s Birding & Photo Fest.
 Held every spring in Northeast Florida, this world-class event draws birding and photography aficionados from far and wide to observe and photograph some of the scores of bird species that inhabit the area.